noamt/sgvm/README.md

-sgvm - Super Groovy enVironment Manager
+Super Groovy enVironment Manager
 ====

-A Groovy interface for the GVM
+###An API for the GVM written in Groovy.

+SGVM helps you use the GVM in your automated processes without the hassle of interacting with the shell.

+##Implemented Methods

+### Use